Psycojoker/jihad/README.md

 OpenERP-Jinja2-Haml
 ===================

-This lib allows you to use the way shorter [haml syntaxe](http://haml.info/) and the power of the [jinja2 templating engine](http://jinja.pocoo.org/docs/) in OpenERP views.
+This lib allows you to use a derivate of the way shorter [haml syntaxe](http://haml.info/) and the power of the [jinja2 templating engine](http://jinja.pocoo.org/docs/) in OpenERP views.

 Example
 -------